 Fueled by an amazing entrepreneurial spirit, Northwest Arkansas emerged from modest beginnings to become one of the nation's most dynamic economic regions.
 A unique confluence of business and education power the area.
 Industry leaders such as Walmart, Tyson Foods and J.B.
 Hunt started here, and their presence continues to drive growth here.
 The University of Arkansas, John Brown University and NorthWest Arkansas Community College provide resources to small- and mid-sized companies to help stimulate growth.

-With about 500,000 residents, Northwest Arkansas is among the nation's fastest-growing metropolitan areas.
+With more than 500,000 residents, Northwest Arkansas is among the nation's fastest-growing metropolitan areas.
 It's increasing jobs at a faster rate than most metros in the U.S., too.

 This website is an excellent gateway to Northwest Arkansas, but there are many ways to learn about the region.
 Check out these resources:

 Explore NWA: The Northwest Arkansas Tourism Association published a visitors' guide about the region, highlighting Crystal Bridges Museum of American Art, Arvest Ballpark, Bentonville, Fayetteville, Eureka Springs and other places that are excellent tourist destinations.

 Digital Ambassadors: Join the more than 480 volunteers who share positive news on Twitter, Facebook, Instagram and LinkedIn in the Northwest Arkansas Digital Ambassadors program.
 About once a week, ambassadors help share a message about Northwest Arkansas with all their social media friends. connections and followers.
 Our top ambassadors win prizes.
 Sign up to be an ambassador by clicking here.
 Learn details of the program by clicking here.